College rowing in the United States: Spring

 Spring is the primary season for college rowing and the majority of the schedule is composed of duel races.
 These 2,000-meter races take place between two or, sometimes, three schools.
 The winner of these races usually receive shirts from the losing teams.

 There are also several large regattas, such as the Dad Vail Regatta, Eastern Sprints, Knecht Cup, and the San Diego Crew Classic which may be on the schedule.
 In this case, the teams compete in either flights, in which the winner is final, or a series of heats and semifinals before the winners move on to the finals.
 Sprint races begin with all teams lined up and started simultaneously, as opposed to the time trials in the fall.

 Performing well in these races is the most important selection criterion for the various post season invitation rowing championships.
 If the crew is in a league, the duel race and regatta results will also typically be used in determining the team's seeding for the league championship.
-The Dad Vail Regatta is the largest and most prestigious for smaller schools and is held every May.
+The Dad Vail Regatta is the second largest collegiate regatta in the world, held on the 2nd weekend in May.

 The lightweight division becomes more prominent during the spring.
 Many head races lack separate categories for heavyweight/lightweight, but spring races usually have a separate weight category for lighter rowers.